The fishbone diagram is one of the seven basic quality control tools. Though all these tools have their importance, the fishbone diagram is distinct.

 A fishbone diagram helps you to find the cause of the problem.
 It gives you a comprehensive list of causes to find the root of the problem.

 This tool provides you with a better understanding of the problem and makes sure you don’t just partially solve a problem.

 The fishbone diagram uses a brainstorming technique to collect the causes and show them graphically.
 Sometimes, the most apparent cause turns out to be minor, and the one that was thought to be minor is causing the issue.
 This diagram gives you an opportunity to think thoroughly about the root cause, which leads to a healthy and long-lasting resolution.

-The fishbone diagram forces you to consider all possible causes of a problem instead of focusing on the most obvious one.
-Here causes are grouped into several categories to easily identify the correct source of the variation.
+The fishbone diagram considers all possible causes of a problem, instead of focusing on the obvious one, and groups causes to identify the source of the variation.

 Categorization of Causes in a Fishbone Diagram

 Every industry uses fishbone diagrams; however, they may have a different categorization of causes.
 You only need to customize the category as per your requirements.

 A few generic categorizations for popular industries are given below.

 You can categorize the factors (causes) by the 6 Ms:

 - Measurement (Inspection)